aimi-lab/catanet/README.md

 ### Acknowledgments

-This work was partially supported by the Haag-Streit Foundation and the University of Bern.
+This code was developed jointly by Michel Hayoz and Andrés Marafioti.
+The development was partially supported by the Haag-Streit Foundation and the University of Bern.